1 Who is required to pay a deposit and how much?

 2 When must the deposit be paid?

-The deposit must be received by the Business School by 28 days after the date of the offer letter.
+The deposit must be paid within 28 days of the initial offer letter date.
 In the case of late applications an earlier deadline may apply.
 In this case applicants will be informed of the date by which the deposit must be received.

 3 How can the deposit be paid?

 Payments may be made by most major credit/debit cards using the University's online payment system, or by BACS (bank transfer).